MicrosoftDocs/entra-docs/docs/identity-platform/msal-android-single-sign-on.md

 ### SSO implications

-If the application uses a `WEBVIEW` strategy without integrating Microsoft Authenticator or Company Portal support into their app, users won't have a single sign-on experience across the device or between native apps and web apps.
+If the application uses a `WEBVIEW` strategy without integrating with brokered auth into their app, users won't have a single sign-on experience across the device or between native apps and web apps.

 Appplications can be integrated with MSAL to use the `BROWSER` to authorize.
 Unlike WEBVIEW, `BROWSER` share a cookie jar with the default system browser enabling fewer sign-ins with web or other native apps that have integrated with Custom Tabs.